Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A FEW WORDS ABOUT SAFETY

 Paris is as safe as any major European city but you WILL find pickpockets in Paris.
-I keep them at bay by using a comfy anti-theft purse or a Sholdit infinity scarf to hide my cards and money.
+I keep them at bay by using a comfy anti-theft purse or an infinity scarf with a zipper to hide my cards and money.

 Should I visit Paris in the winter?
 Is Paris worth visiting in the winter?